HWZhou99/STAFormer/README.md

 ```
 Replace ```--root ${path of dataset}``` and ```--save_dir ${path for saving modles and logs}``` with your actual paths.

-To test the model, please run
+To test the model, please run：
 ```
 #Test with all frames
   python main.py \